usgs/shakemap/doc_source/manual4_0/tg_architecture.rst

 file, *rupture.json* containing the coordinates of the rupture plane(s) supplied via the input file *<>_fault.txt* or *<>_fault.json*.

-See :meth:`shakemap.coremods.rupture` for more details.
+See :meth:`shakemap.coremods.rupture` for the module's API documentation.

 stations
 ````````